Location: Stratford Campus

 The School of Psychology is one of the largest in the UK and has a long-standing leading position in the provision of undergraduate and postgraduate professional training spanning from traditional specialisms to new and pioneering pathways into psychological practice.
 This is complemented by a strong research profile, commitment to research informed teaching and to promoting a culture of scholarly activities across the academic year.
 We are a school that drives innovation and excellence in programme development and student experience.

-The appointed individuals will have a qualification and substantial experience in Clinical Psychology and be registered with the HCPC to practice as a Clinical Psychologist.
-Previous experience as a supervisor in the NHS and/or contribution to Clinical Psychology training programmes is desirable.
+You will have a qualification and substantial experience in Clinical Psychology and be registered with the HCPC to practice as a Clinical Psychologist.
+Previous contribution to Clinical Psychology training programmes is desirable.